5 Ways Predictive Analytics Improves Employee Retention

 Spot hidden talent: Analytics uncover employees with leadership potential who might be overlooked.
 This includes high performers in non-management roles, employees with diverse experiences, and those with strong influence (identified through Organizational Network Analysis).

-Create targeted development plans: Companies can tailor training programs for future leaders by analyzing skills gaps and performance data.
-For example:
+Create targeted development plans: Companies can tailor training programs for future leaders by analyzing skills gaps and performance metrics.

 Current Skills Needed Skills Development Plan